History of Bolivia (1964–1982): The Banzer regime

 The November 7, 1974 coup has been called an auto-golpe (self-coup) because it gave Banzer a reason to rule without civilian interference.
 Influenced by the Brazilian model, he announced the complete reorganization of the Bolivian political system and the formation of a "new Bolivia" under military rule.
 Banzer hoped to keep the support of the business community, the mine owners, the agricultural entrepreneurs in Santa Cruz, and the growing number of loyal bureaucrats.

 The government, however, soon began to face serious problems.
-The "economic miracle" turned out to be a myth, the production of petroleum declined sharply, and Comibol produced at a loss, despite high mineral prices, because it was subsidizing other state agencies.
+The "economic miracle" turned out to be a myth; petroleum production declined sharply, and Comibol produced at a loss, despite high mineral prices, because it was subsidizing other state agencies.
 Cotton production also declined when world prices fell.

 The stability of the Banzer regime was superficial because the military remained divided by personal rivalry, ideological differences, and a generational gap.
-Growing civilian opposition was centered in the labor sector, despite the renewed military occupation of the mines.
+Growing civilian opposition was centered in the labor sector despite the renewed military occupation of the mines.
 Radical students and the progressive sector of the Roman Catholic Church became spokespersons for the oppressed groups; the peasants also criticized the government.

 External factions contributed to the weakening of the Banzer regime as well.
 The negotiation with Chile for an outlet to the sea had raised hopes in 1974.
 When an agreement between Banzer and General Augusto Pinochet Ugarte failed because of the opposition of Chilean nationalists, Banzer's position was weakened.
 After Jimmy Carter assumed the United States presidency in 1976, the United States pressured Banzer to hold elections.

-In 1977, with opposition from civilian groups and the military mounting and pressure from the United States increasing, Banzer announced a presidential election for 1980, hoping to remain in control, but labor unrest and hostility to his regime forced him to set the date for 1978.
+In 1977, with mounting opposition from civilian groups and the military and increasing pressure from the United States, Banzer announced a presidential election for 1980, hoping to remain in control.
+However, labor unrest and hostility to his regime forced him to set a date for 1978.

 General Juan Pereda Asbún, Banzer's handpicked candidate, carried out a coup in July 1978 after the National Electoral Court annulled the elections because of widespread fraud by Pereda's supporters.
 Although Bolivia continued under military rule, the 1978 general election marked the beginning of Bolivia's traumatic transition to democracy during the following four years.